15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 For sure off the beaten path, Las Pozas Azules are spectacular green waterfalls located at only a 40-minute drive from Taxco Guerrero.

 If you don’t know anything about Taxco, you should.
-In my opinion, it’s one of the most beautiful among the Pueblos Magicos, full of history and charm, but also surrounded by incredible natural beauties.
+In my opinion, it’s one of the most beautiful among the Pueblos Magicos, full of history and charm, but also surrounded by incredible natural beauty.

-And while you are there you should spend at least 4 days and include a visit to the Pozas Azules and the Grutas de Cacahuamilpa, some of the most incredible natural wonders of Mexico.
+And while you are there, you should spend at least 4 days and include a visit to the Pozas Azules and the Grutas de Cacahuamilpa, some of the most incredible natural wonders of Mexico.

-After a 10 minute walk in a refreshing tropical forest, you will see two beautiful green pools forming several cascades.
+After a 10-minute walk in a refreshing tropical forest, you will see two beautiful green pools forming several cascades.

-15. Cola de Caballo ( Cacalotenango)
+15. Cola de Caballo (Cacalotenango)

 On the way back from the Pozas Azules to Taxco, you can ask the driver to drop you off at the entrance of the hike to the waterfall Cola de Caballo.
 In my case, he also called the guide for us.